Square Online Store Review

-Merchants on the Performance plan can also process payments through Square at 2.9% + $0.30 per transaction, and they have the ability to accept payments through PayPal at 2.9% + $0.30 per transaction.
+Merchants on the Performance plan can also process payments through Square at 2.9% + $0.30 per transaction, and they can accept payments through PayPal at 2.9% + $0.30 per transaction.

 Merchants on the Premium plan gain access to a discounted processing rate with Square.
 It costs 2.6% + $0.30 per transaction.
-Rates for PayPal remain the same.
+The rates for PayPal remain the same.

-All merchants are able to enable Google Pay and Apple Pay to accept payments as well.
+All merchants can enable Google Pay and Apple Pay to accept payments as well.